MANDIE + COLIN'S STORY

 Mandie remembers the first time she met Colin – he was chatty and cheeky with a big smile and eyes that twinkled.
-It was 1989.
-He was 22 and she was 19.
-They were volunteering on a Kids’ Camp in Albury, each paired with a kid facing cancer - there to give them a weekend of happy memories.
+It was 1989; he was 22 and she was 19.
+They were volunteering on a Kids’ Camp in Albury, each paired with a kid dealing cancer.
+Their job was to give these kids a weekend of happy memories.
 Colin remembers being struck by Mandie’s bubbly personality, her eyes and her sense of humour.

 The day after camp finished, the two attended a BBQ held by a friend.
 They clicked instantly, chatting most of the day, laughing and joking.
-The two were engaged on Valentine’s Day in 1992 and married on Halloween in 1993 by Camp Quality founder Vera Entwistle’s husband, Brian.
-A third of the guests at the wedding were Camp Quality volunteers, families, kids or staff.
+On Valentine's Day 1992, they got engaged, and on Halloween,1993, they were married by Camp Quality founder Vera Entwistle’s husband, Brian.
+A third of the guests at the wedding were Camp Quality volunteers, families, kids and staff!

 Mandie and Colin now have three kids, Travis, Sienna and Brock.
 They both still volunteer regularly – in fact, Mandie celebrated her 100th Camp at Stanwell Tops Junior Camp in April of this year.